 Organic regulations prevent a vast majority of highly toxic chemicals used in soils and on plants and crops.
 The lack of toxins makes organic coffee far healthier for you than its conventional counterparts with higher levels of vitamins, minerals, and antioxidants.
 Many people say that after switching to organic coffee, you can taste the difference.
 Conventional coffee is almost always highly acidic coffee.

 There are a few other factors including the type of coffee, the altitude of growth, the brewing method, and the water temperature that all affect the acidity of the coffee.
 Read on to find out more below.
 But first, what is the problem with acidic foods and drinks?

 Problem With Acidity

 A Ph scale ranges from 1 to 14, with 1 being the most acidic and 14 being the most alkaline.
-Numbers below 6 are considered acidic and The human blood needs to maintain a Ph balance between 7.35 and 7.45.
+Numbers below 6 are considered acidic and The human blood needs to maintain a pH balance between 7.35 and 7.45.

 Naturally, there are pros and cons to being both "too alkaline" and "too acidic" which is why we must maintain a balance.
 Some acidic foods are good for us in certain ways and bad in other ways.
 For instance, citrus fruits are highly acidic on their own, but once ingested convert to being alkaline.

 Many foods range in Ph levels, including fruits and vegetables.
-Many fruits and vegetables are more on the acidic side but often contain acid-neutralizing vitamins, minerals, and nutrients that end up promoting an alkaline environment as opposed to the acidic one.
+Many fruits and vegetables are more on the acidic side but often contain acid-neutralizing vitamins, minerals, and nutrients that end up promoting an alkaline environment as opposed to an acidic one.